 As a whole, the Fargo series takes an anthological format with each season set in a different era and with different characters, though at times with minor story connections and with references to the film works of the Coen brothers.

-Hunters is one of the newest 70s-era TV series on our list, having just premiered its first ten-episode series this February 2020.
-Amazon has yet to announce whether it will be renewed for a second season following mixed reception, criticism, and some polarizing reviews, but the mix of historical fact and fiction may be up your alley.
+Hunters is one of the newest 70s-era TV series on our list, having premiered its first ten-episode series in February 2020.

 Netflix’s Narcos is a fascinating and comprehensive look into the life and legacy of drug kingpin Pablo Escobar, as the third and last season chronicles events even after his death with the DEA fighting to take down his network.
 However, strictly speaking, it’s part of Narcos’ first season that is set in the 1970s.